SumaiyaRiyaz/End-To-End-Supply-Chain-Analysis/README.md

 ---

 ## 🌟 Conclusion

-This project showcases an **end-to-end data analysis pipeline**, from raw data to insights and predictive modeling, making it a strong addition to any data portfolio.
+This project showcases an **end-to-end data analysis pipeline**, from raw data to insights and predictive modeling.
+It is a strong portfolio project for aspiring data analysts and data scientists.

 ---